 Because your emotions create a physical response within your mind and your feelings are consciously something that you’re thinking about, they can have an impact on your behavior.

 For example, if you’re walking down the street at night and think that someone is following you, you may experience fear.
 This can cause your body to react in a way that initiates your fight or flight response.
 When you feel fear, it can impact your behavior.
 You may decide to walk faster, or you may decide to quickly go into a building where you can’t continue to be followed.
 If someone was walking behind you, and you didn’t feel fearful because of it, your behavior would be different.
+You might also sense that someone nearby needs help, and feel worried for them, or called to help.
+This is called prosocial behavior.

 As you can see, there are times when your behavior must be able to respond to the emotional experience and feel that you have.